ashutoshmjain/gita/src/mathuraChap01.md

 Simply put, `Bramh` is the entirety of information held in infinitely vast number of relationships amongst the manifested - animate or inanimate - living or lifeless.
 The definition of `Bramh` , however, goes a little further in `Vaidik` science.
 It is believed that the `Bramh` is our own true reflection.
 It's a universal mirror that shows us who we are.
 Universal mirror because a regular mirror is just a two-dimensional reflection of our physical being. `Bramh` reflects on us through millions of cognitive dimensions.
 More granular our self-image, greater the conscious experience. `Siva` is the peak of such conscious experience - an end state where we see objective reality and thus achieve ability of discretion - ability to recognize singular "Truth" from all the false claims.
 In `Vaidik` science `Siva` is regarded as truth (`Satyam Sivam`).
 What `Siva` observes as objective reality is termed as `Sundaram` - the beautiful `Vishnu`.

 > The idea of "evolution" is gradual growth of consciousness from the state of ignorance to being one with eternal `Siva`.
 The goal is to see `Vishnu`.
-Mysterious thing though is the "end state" exists at all the times.
-All other states are transient.

 </div>